Athletic Directors Message:

 Hopefully, the use of this website will answer some of the questions you may have and help you better understand policies, procedures, and traditions at Deltona High Athletics and the FHSAA.
 If you have any further questions, please contact the athletic office at 386-575-4153 ex 44106 or email Gary Meadows at [email protected] .

-BIO – Gary Meadows has been involved with High School Athletics for 32 years in various roles, as a Head Coach, Assistant Coach, and as Assistant Athletic Director.
-Coach Meadows has a beautiful wife and is the father of 3 children of his own.
-In Coach Meadows 32 years in High School Athletics, he has been blessed to be around some incredible student athletes who went onto pro careers and have made a tremendous impact on our society today and also he has been around some outstanding coaches and administrators.
+BIO – Gary Meadows has been involved with High School Athletics for 33 years in various roles, as a Head Coach, Assistant Coach, and as Assistant Athletic Director.
+Coach Meadows is married with 3 children.
+In Coach Meadows 33 years in High School Athletics, he has been blessed to be around some incredible student athletes who went onto pro careers and have made a tremendous impact on our society today and also he has been around some outstanding coaches and administrators.